khoaguin/PocketNN/README.md

 # PocketNN
-The Linux version of [PocketNN](https://github.com/jaewoosong/pocketnn): Integer-only Training and Inference of Neural Networks via Direct Feedback Alignment and Pocket Activations.
+The Linux implementation of [PocketNN: Integer-only Training and Inference of Neural Networks via Direct Feedback Alignment and Pocket Activations.](https://github.com/jaewoosong/pocketnn)

 Improvements:
 - The original [code](https://github.com/jaewoosong/pocketnn) was implemented in Windows environment, hence will produce some problems when executing in the linux environment.
-- Add functions to save and load weights of neural network into `.csv` files after training so that we can load them to do inference later.
+- Add functions to save and load weights of neural network into `.csv` files after training so we can load them to do inference later.
 The inference process only on the MNIST dataset is done in the `fc_int_dfa_mnist_inference()` function.
 ## Datasets
 Two datasets used in this project are copied from their original website and are stored in `data/`
 - MNIST dataset: MNIST dataset is from [the MNIST website](http://yann.lecun.com/exdb/mnist/)